pacalso-jjc/2425-2nd-cc3-1e-rpg/wiki/Quest.md

 “You have an important task given upon you.
 A letter and a package sent by the queen herself.
 You were supposed to meet with someone to get the package from the village, but everyone said that the village was attacked.”

-She asks you if you still have the letter and the package, but you don’t remember the doctor giving you anything.
+She asks you if you still have the letter and the package, but you don’t remember the apothecary giving you anything.
 She sighs in worry, but she immediately composes herself.

 “I do not know how to help you, but I suggest you start with the people who helped you here.
-Perhaps the doctor who tended to you.”
+Perhaps the apothecary who tended to you.”
 She presents a crest.
 “You almost forgot this, but it’s a miracle you did.
 You need to present this alongside the letter.”

 A knock is heard from the door.
 She stands and acknowledges.
 “You may go, good luck”.

 ### **Scene 2:**

 You exit the door and went outside the building.
-You remember something about the doctor saying about someone carrying you to the hospital.
+You remember something about the apothecary saying about someone carrying you to the hospital.
 They may know something.

-You go back to the hospital and find the doctor.
+You go back to the hospital and find the apothecary.
 You ask if they know the whereabouts of the person who carried you back here.

 The answer may depend on what choice you have picked on who to attack in the prologue

-- **Attack Armored Person** - the doctor says that the person who was carrying you was one of the invading force and is now on the chopping block.
+- **Attack Armored Person** - the apothecary says that the person who was carrying you was one of the invading force and is now on the chopping block.
 Though you can find him in the prison as the beheading is still in the later afternoon.
-- **Attack Robed Person** - the doctor says that the person has been recently released from the hospital and can be found in the barracks.
+- **Attack Robed Person** - the apothecary says that the person has been recently released from the hospital and can be found in the barracks.

 You go to the person who saved you earlier.
 You thank them and ask if they saw something from them being taken before they found you.